nitlang/nit/lib/popcorn/README.md

 * `res.send()` Send a response of various types.
 * `res.error()` Set the response status code and send its message as the response body.

+## Response cycle

+When the popcorn `App` receives a request, the response cycle is the following:

+1. `pre-middlewares` lookup matching middlewares registered with `use_before(pre_middleware)`:
+	1. execute matching middleware by registration order
+	2. if a middleware send a response then let the `pre-middlewares` loop continue with the next middleware
+2. `response-handlers` lookup matching handlers registered with `use(handler)`:
+	1. execute matching middleware by registration order
+	2. if a middleware send a response then stop the `response-handlers` loop
+	3. if no hander matches or sends a response, generate a 404 response
+3. `post-middlewares` lookup matching handlers registered with `use_after(post_handler)`:
+	1. execute matching middleware by registration order
+	2. if a middleware send a response then let the `post-middlewares` loop continue with the next middleware

 ## Middlewares

 ### Overview